budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

 `Toggle Clipboard Storing`.

 My only problem with it is that it sometimes tends to **quit unexpectedly on mac**.
-It happens roughly once a month in my workflow.
-According to their github issues they're working on it.
+According to their [github issues](https://github.com/hluk/CopyQ/issues/1563) they're working on it.

 ## Clipboard in the command line

 In the command line you can take advantage of the operating system's pipeline.
-Imagine *copy* as a utility that consmes text, and *paste* as one that producce text.
+Imagine *copy* as a utility that consumes text, and *paste* as one that produce text.
 Let's see what are the exact utilities that can be used for different systems.

 ### Mac